Notes on Theory of Distributed Systems: Causal ordering

 $(2 ⇒ 1)$.
 First observe that since every event $e$ in $S'$ occurs at some process $p$, if $S'|p = S|p$ for all $p$, then there is a one-to-one correspondence between events in $S'$ and $S$, and thus $S'$ is a permutation of $S$.
 Now we need to show that $S'$ is consistent with $\happensBefore{S}$.
 Let $e \happensBefore{S} e'$.
 There are three cases. \begin{enumerate} \item $e$ and $e'$ are events of the same process $p$ and $e <_{S} e'$.
 But then $e <_{S'} e'$ because $S|p = S'|p$. \item $e$ is a send event and $e'$ is the corresponding receive event.
 Then $e <_{S'} e'$ because $S'$ is the schedule of an execution fragment. \item $e \happensBefore{S} e'$ by transitivity.
 Then each step in the chain connecting $e$ to $e'$ uses one of the previous cases, and $e <_{S'} e'$ by transitivity of $<_{S'}$. \end{enumerate} \end{proof}

-There are two main applications for causal shuffles: \begin{enumerate} \item We can prove upper bounds by using a causal shuffle to turn some arbitrary $S$ into a nice $S'$, and argue that the niceness of $S'$ means that $S$ at least looks nice to the processes.
-An example of this can be found in Lemma~\ref{lemma-local-synchronizer}. \item We can prove lower bounds by using a causal shuffle to turn some specific $S$ into a nasty $S'$, and argue that the existence of $S'$ tells us that there exist bad schedules for some particular problem.
+There are two main applications for causal shuffles: \begin{enumerate} \item We can prove upper bounds by using a causal shuffle to turn some arbitrary $S$ into a nice $S'$, and argue that the niceness of $S'$ means that even if $S$ might not be nice, it looks nice to the processes.
+An example of this can be found in Lemma~\ref{lemma-local-synchronizer}. \item We can prove lower bounds by using a causal shuffle to turn some specific $S$ into a nasty $S'$, and argue that the existence of $S'$ tells us that there exist nasty schedules for some particular problem.
 An example of this can be found in §\ref{section-session-problem}.
 This works particularly well because $\happensBefore{S}$ includes enough information to determine the latest possible time of any event in either $S$ or $S'$, so rearranging schedules like this doesn't change the worst-case time. \end{enumerate}

 In both cases, we are using the fact that if I tell you $\happensBefore{S}$, then you know everything there is to know about the order of events in $S$ that you can deduce from reports from each process together with the fact that messages don't travel back in time.